TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/47 - 2 Corinthians/2 Corinthians 3/2 Corinthians 3.1.md

 ---

-Are we beginning again to commend ourselves? or need we, as do some, epistles of commendation to you or from you?
+Are we beginning again to commend ourselves?
+Or do we need, as do some, letters of commendation to you or from you?